osmosis-labs/bindings/contracts/twap/README.md

 directly call into their respective bindings outlined in the "Messages" section below.

-Contract messages are not available
+The contract is only consisted of Queries outlined in the "Queries" section below, which serves the purpose of querying the twap state of the state machine.
+This example contract does not contain unique messages.

 There are unit tests added to demonstrate how contract developers might utilize `osmo-bindings-test` package to import and use some test utilities.

-## Messages

-There are 4 messages:
-- `ExecuteMsg::CreateDenom` maps to `OsmosisMsg::CreateDenom`
-- `ExecuteMsg::ChangeAdmin` maps to `OsmosisMsg::ChangeAdmin`
-- `ExecuteMsg::BurnTokens` maps to `OsmosisMsg::BurnTokens`
-- `ExecuteMsg::MintTokens` maps to `OsmosisMsg::MintTokens`

 ## Query

-1 query:
+There are 2 queries:
+- `QueryMsg::GetArithmeticTwap` maps to `OsmosisQuery::ArithmeticTwap`
-- `QueryMsg::GetDenom` maps to `OsmosisQuery::FullDenom`
+- `QueryMsg::GetArithmeticTwapToNow` maps to `OsmosisQuery::ArithmeticTwapToNow`

+The time inputs within the queries are expected to be in Unix time nano second.

 ## Running with LocalOsmosis